Personal Projects

 *All projects on this page were made only for Windows PC.

-I’ve revisited the idea of a ‘movement shooter’ several times since I began learning game development in Unity.
+I’ve revisited the idea of a ‘movement FPS’ several times since I began learning game development in Unity.

-The game records the player’s time as they pass through the large octagons, as well as their best time in the current play session.
+As you pass through the colored rings, the game records the player’s current lap time as well as their best lap time in the current play session.

-Sliding is done by crouching while sprinting (can be rebound or set as its own key in settings).
-While sliding, the player gets an initial speed boost and will also continue to accelerate if going downhill, decelerating if going uphill.
+Sliding is done by crouching while sprinting.
+While sliding, the player gets an initial speed boost and will continue sliding if going downhill.

 As a Blender exercise (and because I love character creators) I created a range of cosmetic items and a simple menu to equip/recolor them.